 But the truth is, we don’t live in an ideal world—and there are going to be times when you need to find a client fast.
 Maybe a project you had lined up fell through.
 Maybe you had to shell out serious cash for an unexpected expense.
 Or maybe an existing client terminated your contract early.
 Whatever the case may be, chances are, you’re going to find yourself in a situation at some point in your business where you need a client—and you need them NOW.

 So what, exactly, do you do in that situation?
 What strategies can you use to find paying clients like, yesterday?

 What Not To Do When Looking For Clients

 Before we jump into what to do when you need to find clients quickly, let’s first cover what not to do—or, in other words, the strategies you want to avoid at all costs if you’re looking for clients.

 1. Go Into Panic Mode

-So the last thing you want to do if you’re in a time crunch to find clients?
+So the last thing you want to do if you’re in a time crunch is to find clients.
 Panic.